Card

 Note the topic branch ending in info

-and note the use of the retain flag (-r
+and note the use of the retain (-r

 We recommend formatting the face image as a 192x192 pixel image, encoded either as a JPEG or as a PNG.
 It is possible to use larger or smaller images, but 192x192 provides a good balance between image fidelity and data usage.
 Remember that this image will be transmitted many times over cellular data to all phones that use the app, so using very large images can be very costly.